Skip to Content

 Remembering the right medicines is half the battle but also remember to pack them in your carry on bag.
 You need to make sure the medicines you need are always accessible, particularly in the case of a flight delay or lost bag situation.
 If you are forced to check your carry on luggage due to space restrictions, always make sure you retrieve medicines before surrendering your bag.

-Finally, remember that medicines are an exception to the TSA’s 3.4 ounce liquid restriction.
+Remember that medicines are an exception to the TSA’s 3.4 ounce liquid restriction.
 You may need to undergo special screening to bring them for your kids, but you are absolutely allowed to take them through checkpoints if medically needed.
 Bring a doctor’s note if you are particularly concerned (and keep all prescriptions in their original bottle).

 4. Hydrate, hydrate, hydrate.

-Fevers that accompany colds and other minor bugs also have a dehydrating effect, as does air travel.
-The two can work a double whammy on your child and make the sickness much worse.
 Pack a reusable water bottle for each child before any trip and fill it up in a water fountain once you pass through airport security.
 That way you are never waiting for the airplane drink service to keep a sick child hydrated.

 5. Watch out for those ears!

-Young kids often have trouble with ear pressurization on airplanes even when healthy, but equalization is even harder when they have a respiratory or sinus-related ailment.
 For babies, I always made sure to give a bottle or nurse on take off and landing to help with ear pain.
 For older children, a water bottle, sippy cup, applesauce pouch, gum or anything to chew on helps.
+Child-sized ear pressurization assist devices like EarPlanes also may also be wise to use in some circumstances.

 6. Pack clothing changes.

-Sickness can strike at any time and in any place – and in all shapes and forms.
-Usually respiratory bugs like colds are the most common illnesses my family has encountered while traveling.
 But our kids have also been hit by their fair share of stomach bugs too.
 I have tried hard, but will ever forget the time my toddler caught a short-lived but nasty stomach bug while we were in Panama.
 He picked a particularly inopportune moment to throw up all over me while we were riding in an Uber headed out for a day of sightseeing.
 Even colds and coughs can sometimes have the unfortunate side effect of a young child losing his or her lunch.
 Kid sickness is just messy.

 The result?
 I still pack changes of clothes for myself and my kids in our carry on bags or daypacks whenever possible.
-I also throw in some Wet Wipes and a Ziploc bag or two in case we need to clean up a mess.
-Finally, I also always double check the seat back pocket anytime I sit down in an airplane to make sure there is an airsickness bag at the ready.
-Because you just never know!
+I also throw in some travel-sized Wet Ones and a Ziploc bag or two in case we need to clean up a mess.

 7. Take it easy.